Evolvus/dip-mig-tool/README.md

 Data Integration Migration Tool for Transformation and Verification Reporting.

 ## Installation
-Download the zip file containing all the files https://github.com/Evolvus/dip-mig-tool/archive/master.zip
+Download and extract the zip file into a Unix/Linux directory. https://github.com/Evolvus/dip-mig-tool/archive/master.zip

 Run